narduzz2/ultralytics/docs/en/modes/track.md

 - Crowded or visually diverse scenes where OC-SORT alone produces ID swaps between spatially-close objects.
 - Moving-camera footage (drones, dashcams, body cams) where motion compensation makes the difference between drift and stable tracks.
 - You can afford the extra inference cost of a ReID model.
-ReID is opt-in (`with_reid: True`) Deep OC-SORT still works with motion + CMC only when ReID is off.
+ReID is opt-in (`with_reid: True`).
+Deep OC-SORT still works with motion + CMC only when ReID is off.

 #### Deep OC-SORT-specific arguments